The tissue present in all organs of plant is:

 Plants have different kinds of meristems.
 The meristems which occur at the tips of roots and shoots and produce primary tissues are called apical meristem.

-Which one function is referred as “Biological check post” ?
+Which one function is referred to as “Biological check post” ?

 Stem of grasses and related plants elongate by the activity of

-Grasses belongs to monocotyledonous angiosperms in which secondary growth do not occurs.
+Grasses belong to monocotyledonous angiosperms in which secondary growth does not occur.
 Plants elongate by the activity of both apical and intercalary meristem.

 In dicot stems, the cells of cambium present between primary xylem and primary phloem is